School Committee - February 08, 2024

 Yes.

-Oh, are there any announcements or updates.
+Are there any announcements or updates?
+All right.

-All right, seeing none, I will move us to executive pursuant to MGL C30A S21A3 to discuss strategy with respect to collective bargaining or litigation with the STA if an open meeting may have a detrimental effect on the bargaining or litigation position of the Sharon School Committee and the chair so declares not to return to open session.
+Seeing none, I will move us to executive person pursuant to MGL C30A S21A3 to discuss strategy with respect to collective bargaining or litigation with the STA.
+If an open meeting may have a detrimental effect on the bargaining or litigation position of the Sharon High School, sorry, Sharon School Committee, and the chair so declares not to return to open session.
+Can I have a motion?

 So moved.